Skip to content

 In the following paragraphs, let's dive deeper into the above items to get familiar with them and understand why they are essential for building a lean-to.

-1. Using F Profile for a Lean-to Roof
+1. Using F Profile for a Lean-to-Roof

 The Aluminium 'F' Profile is a rigid, non-bending profile used in conjunction with a Multiwall sheet.
 The sheet is fitted into the 'F' prong, providing a tight, secure fit to the sheet edge.
 You then drill the long edge of the aluminium profile to the side of the rafter to fit the 90-degree angle.
 Aluminium 'F' profiles are commonly used on the 1st and last rafters in a typical Lean-To or flat roof application.